Uncle-Fii/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-alphabet.c file is a C program that prints the alphabet, in lowercase, followed by a new line.
 Prototype: void print_alphabet(void);

-2-print_alphabet_x10.c is a C program that prints 10 times the alphabet, in lowercase, followed by a new line.
+2-print_alphabet_x10.c file is a C program that prints 10 times the alphabet, in lowercase, followed by a new line.
 Prototype: void print_alphabet_x10(void);

-3-islower.c is a C program that writes a function that checks for lowercase character.
+3-islower.c file is a C program that writes a function that checks for lowercase character.
 Prototype: int _islower(int c); Returns 1 if c is lowercase.
+Returns 0 otherwise

+4-isalpha.c file is a C program Write a function that checks for alphabetic character.
+Prototype: int _isalpha(int c); Returns 1 if c is a letter, lowercase or uppercase.
 Returns 0 otherwise